redhat-na-ssa/demo-ocp-llm-d/README.md

 ### Distributed Inference Monitoring Stack (Prometheus + Grafana)

 The monitoring stack provides real-time metrics and dashboards for monitoring LLM inference performance, including Time to First Token (TTFT), inter-token latency, KV cache hit rates, and GPU utilization.
+This helps demonstrate the flexibility of OpenShift for collecting, monitoring, and display of inference performance provided by OpenShift AI.

 #### Install Monitoring